-Interbit is building a multi-chain structure that provides all the privacy and immutable benefits of blockchain technology while solving the inherent limitations of single chain systems that can become heavy and unable to segregate data.
+Interbit’s multi-chain structure provides all the privacy and immutable benefits of blockchain technology while solving the inherent limitations of single chain systems that can become heavy and unable to segregate data.

 Interbit is both multi-chain and virtualised, attributes drawn from proprietary technology including Hypervisor, Chainception and Hyperconvergence.
 This enables it to address GDPR or PIPEDIA (Canada) regulatory requirements and as well to meet the opportunities in the 5G and Edge computing markets